nodswal/tmux-install/README.md

   openssl package ( Not required by my script, but required by tmux build process )

-run install_tmux.sh as basic user to install to your local home directory.
+run install_tmux.sh as a basic user to install to your local home directory.

 or

-run as root to install system wide.
+run as root to have the option to install system wide.

 **Also use at your own risk.
 Meaning read through it and test it on a VM before installation.